j-a-m-l/eurocrats/ROADMAP.md

 ## 0.6.0

  * Persist contexts, evidences and VIES validations?
+ * Example with ad hoc Supplier and Customer classes.
  * Integrate the `valvat` VAT number validator.
  * Capture evidences from a class that includes `Evidentiable`